Edevaldo-Junior/loopback-redis-cache-params/README.md

 # loopback-redis-cache
-Redis cache mixin for loopback.io
+Redis cache mixin for loopback.io, Fork to project, add prefix in redis

 # Features